Scientology status by country: Argentina

 No known recognition as a religion.
 As of 2012, it was officially recognised as a cult.

 Australia

-The High Court of Australia has ruled that Scientology is a religion.
+In 1983 the High Court of Australia dealt with the question of whether the Church of Scientology is a religious institution and as such not subject to payroll tax.
+The Court unanimously confirmed the organization to be a religious institution with respect to exemption from payroll taxes.

+On November 18, 2009, the organization came under fire from an Independent senator in the Commonwealth Parliament, Nick Xenophon.
+Under parliamentary privilege in the Senate, Xenophon declared that the Church of Scientology is a criminal organization.

 Austria

 Tax-exempt status as a charitable organization.
 It is not recognized as a religious association in Austria.

 Belgium

+Belgium officially recognizes only six religions: Roman Catholicism, Protestantism, Anglicanism, the Eastern Orthodox Church, Judaism and Islam.

-In 2005 Scientology's application for the status of a recognized religion was refused.
+In 2005, Scientology's application for the status of a recognized religion was refused.

+In September 2007, a Belgian prosecutor announced that they had finished an investigation of Scientology and said they would probably bring charges.
+The Church of Scientology said the prosecutor's public announcement falsely suggested guilt even before a court could hear any of the charges.
+In December 2012, Belgian officials completed their file on Scientology and brought charges of extortion, illegal medicine, various breaches of privacy, and fraud.

+In March 2016, the Church of Scientology was acquitted of all charges, and demands to close its Belgian branch and European headquarters were dismissed.
+The presiding judge, Yves Regimont, criticized the investigators and prosecutors, "The entire proceedings are declared inadmissible for a serious and irremediable breach of the right to a fair trial.

 Brazil

 Not registered as a religion.
-Registered as a non-religious "private association" under CNPJ number 05.586.122/0001-25.
-The organization has the following registered activities: sound recording and music edition, book publishing, distribution of movies, videos and TV programs.
+It was registered as a non-religious "private association" under CNPJ number 05.586.122/0001-25, operating as a publisher under the name Editora Ponte do Brasil.
+The organization had the following registered activities: sound recording and music edition, book publishing, distribution of movies, videos and TV programs, when it was voluntarily liquidated on August 19, 2022.

 Canada

 The 1997 Freedom of religion and belief: a world report by the Human Rights Centre of the University of Essex stated that "the Church of Scientology has been recognised as a religion [in Canada] through several administrative decisions on matters such as tax exemption and authorisation to perform marriages."
 The Varsity, a student newspaper, reported in 2007 that the Church of Scientology's ministers can perform marriages in Canada and that Scientologist public servants are allowed to take time off work for Scientologist holidays.
 A 2008 article in the Torontoist stated that the Church does not have status as a federally registered charity for tax purposes.
 Religious scholars Douglas E. Cowan and David G. Bromley stated in a 2006 publication that "Scientology has yet to receive official recognition as a religion in Canada".